symfony/symfony-docs/http_cache/validation.rst

 When a resource needs to be updated as soon as a change is made to the underlying data, the expiration model falls short.
-With the `expiration model`_, the application won't be asked to return the updated response until the cache finally becomes stale.
+With the `expiration model`_, the application will not be asked to return the updated response until the cache finally becomes stale.

 The `validation model`_ addresses this issue.
 Under this model, the cache continues to store responses.
 The difference is that, for each request, the cache asks the application if the cached response is still valid or if it needs to be regenerated.
 If the cache *is* still valid, your application should return a 304 status code and no content.
-This tells the cache that it's OK to return the cached response.
+This tells the cache that it is OK to return the cached response.

-Under this model, you only save CPU if you're able to determine that the cached response is still valid by doing *less* work than generating the whole page again (see below for an implementation example).
+Under this model, you only save CPU if you are able to determine that the cached response is still valid by doing *less* work than generating the whole page again (see below for an implementation example).

 .. tip::

     The 304 status code means "Not Modified".
-It's important because with this status code the response does *not* contain the actual content being requested.
+It is important because with this status code the response does *not* contain the actual content being requested.
 Instead, the response only consists of the response headers that tells the cache that it can use its stored version of the content.